ChaoZhang173/1D-peloton/README.md

 ## Data Structure:
 STL List.
 Consider testing speed/memory using vector.
+The std::vector support random access which allows constant-time access to any element.
+Could use 'reserve' or 'resize' to manage memory allocation for vectors.

 ## Usage: